 2. Known and tested medications in the form of creams, non-chewable pills and injections may be owned, used and consumed on Passover, even if they contain chametz or kitniyot, since they are inedible.
 This covers most medicines used by adults.
 However, if an equally effective chametz-free alternative is available or procurable, this should be used instead.

 - It is permissible to grind pills and mix the powder into food items so that a child can take medicine on Passover.
 However, a doctor must be consulted to make sure that the child is getting the correct dosage and that the potency of the pill is not compromised by altering its consistency.

 3. Liquid medicines, chewable pills and pills coated with a flavored glaze are considered palatable and may contain chametz.
-Also Gelcaps may present a problem because they may contain non-kosher edible gelatin.
+Also gelcaps may present a problem because they may contain non-kosher edible gelatin.
+Therefore:

-a.
-If possible, they should be replaced —under the direction of a doctor — with a nonchewable, uncoated pill.
+- If possible, they should be replaced, under the direction of a doctor, with a non-chewable, uncoated pill.

-c.
-If substitution is not possible and a doctor determines that there is no possibility of sakanah if the person does not take the medicine, a Rabbi should be consulted.
+- If substitution is not possible and a doctor determines that there is no possibility of sakana if the person does not take the medicine, a rabbi should be consulted.
 He may be able to determine that the medicine does not contain chametz and/or kitniyot, or he may decide that the medicine may be consumed due to the seriousness of the patient’s condition.

 5. These guidelines do not address the more general prohibition of consuming medicines on Shabbat and Yom Tov.